-- Submit a completed application form and non-refundable \$25 application fee to the Office of Admissions. - Have all official transcripts of college work taken at every other institution sent to the Office of Admissions directly from the college registrar's office. - Have an official transcript of high school work sent to the Office of Admissions directly from the high school records office if less than 12 semester hours credit of college work is transferable to Barton.
+- Submit a completed application form to the Office of Admissions. - Have all official transcripts of college work taken at every other institution sent to the Office of Admissions directly from the college registrar's office. - If fewer than 12 semester credit hours of college work is transferable to Barton, have an official transcript of high school work sent to the Office of Admissions for review.